Fujian tulou: Chengqi Lou

-Other buildings in this cluster include: a three ring Shenyuanlou, outer ring 70m diameter; a Wujiaolou (pentagon) with irregular pentagonal floor plan and a rectangular tulou, the Shi-Ze Lou.
+Other buildings in this cluster include: a three-ring Shenyuanlou with an outer ring 70 meters in diameter, a Wujiaolou (pentagon) with an irregular pentagonal floor plan, and a rectangular tulou, the Shi-Ze Lou.

 Tianluokeng Tulou cluster

 Tianluokeng Tulou cluster (田螺坑土楼群) is tulou quintet cluster located at Fujian province, Zhangzhou City, Nanjing County, Shuyang Township, Tian Luo Keng Village (literally "Snail Pit" Village) in southern China, about four hours drive by motor coach or taxi from Xiamen, through winding and bumpy narrow mountain roads.
 It consists of five tulous with a square "Buyunlou" at the center, surrounded by three rotunda tulous and an oval tulou, forming a pattern of "four dishes and a soup" (四菜一湯).
 The five earth buildings at the Snail Pit village are: